pTinosq/AIRA/README.md

-# AIFA
+# AIRA
-> Argumentation Is F***ing Awesome
+> Argumentation Is Really Awesome

-## What is AIFA?
+## What is AIRA?
-AIFA is a web platform used to demonstrate a variety of argumentation methods currently being researched by Nico Potyka at Imperial College London.
+AIRA is a web platform used to demonstrate a variety of argumentation methods currently being researched by Nico Potyka at Imperial College London.
 The original Uncertainpy argumentation library was built with Java and is available for download on its [sourceforge page](https://sourceforge.net/projects/attractorproject/).

 ## Running locally